 Water only when it’s most effective to do so.
 During the warm summer months, watering during daylight hours is the most wasteful thing you can do, as much of the water will be lost to evaporation.
 Watering in the early morning is the most efficient way to maintain your lawn, as there will be little evaporation loss and less moisture build up, compared with watering at night, which can lead to the development of mushrooms.

 Mowing is always going to be important in maintaining a healthy, Kentucky Bluegrass lawn, but following mowing best practices can help to ensure you aren’t mowing too frequently.
 Still feel like that’s too much mowing?
-Why not consider a sod or seed blend with a higher proportion of Fine Fescues which can be left to grow longer than Bluegrass?
+Why not consider a natural grass sod or seed blend with a higher proportion of Fine Fescues which can be left to grow longer than Bluegrass?
 This could help to reduce your time spent mowing, plus they perform well in shaded areas.

-For many people, having a lawn with even a few dandelions is out of the question.
+For many people, having a natural grass lawn with even a few dandelions is out of the question.
 To achieve aesthetic perfection, we spend a great deal of time and effort fighting to remove weeds from our lawns, but are we actually better off in doing so?

 If you look at your lawn as less of a decorative space and as more of a functional and, more importantly, living area, weeds aren’t really a problem.
 In fact, weeds like dandelions and white clover help to improve your soil through aeration, nutrient accumulation and even nitrogen fixing.
 Redefining our outlook on weeds could go a long way to helping make our lawns more sustainable.